fortrabbit/blog/infra-research-2024.md

 ---
-title: Choosing an infra provider
+title: Looking for the perfect infra provider
 author: fl
 created: 2024-12-04 07:26:27
 intro: How we are evaluating an infrastructure provider for our new platform